byapparov/CarND-LaneLines-P1/writeup.md

 ### Edge Detection

-Despite the fact that edge detection seems to be very stable on the test images, it would be benefitial to understand how it changes in Fog, Rain and Night conditions.
+Despite the fact that edge detection seems to be very stable on the test images, it would be beneficial to understand how it changes in Fog, Rain and Night conditions.
 If there is an impact on the result, we would need to add a step to detect these conditions and change algorithm parameters dynamically.